Blog / WuKong Sharings / Chinese Culture / 12 Chinese Zodiac Animals – The Animals of Chinese Calendar

 The 12 animals of the Chinese calendar are the Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
 This exact lineup is also observed in South Korea, North Korea, Singapore, and Cambodia.

-• In Vietnam, the system is slightly different, featuring the Rat, Buffalo, Tiger, Cat, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
+• The 12 Vietnamese zodiac animals in order are: Rat, Buffalo, Tiger, Cat, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.

 • Thailand’s version includes an intriguing mix: Rat, Ox, Tiger, Rabbit, Naga (a mystical serpent being), Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.